MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

   - Change your working directory to the folder where the toolset was extracted.
   - Run *MockVmAgent.exe*.
 At this point, the **MockVmAgent** sets up the http listener, unzips the game asset and starts the game server in a separate Process and waits for heartbeats from the GSDK integrated with your game server.
 - If the GSDK has been integrated correctly, you will see the **MockVmAgent** print the following outputs:
-  - `CurrentGameState - Initializing` (this is optional and may not show up if your game directly calls `GSDK::ReadyForPlayers` and does not call `GSDK::Start`)
+  - `CurrentGameState - Initializing` (this is optional and may not show up if your game server directly calls `GSDK::ReadyForPlayers` and does not call `GSDK::Start`)
   - `CurrentGameState - StandingBy`
   - `CurrentGameState - Active`
   - `CurrentGameState - Terminating`
-- After the terminating state, your game should exit soon, if the shutdown callbacks have been set up correctly.
+- After the terminating state, your game server should exit soon, if the shutdown callbacks have been set up correctly.
 It is important to verify this to avoid ungraceful shutdowns on the PlayFab platform.
 - The **MockVmAgent** should also terminate along with the game.

 ### Testing connection to your game

-Once your game executable is running and **MockVmAgent** prints `CurrentGameState - Active`, you can connect to your game using IP address **127.0.0.1** and port `NodePort` on which your game server is listening.
+Once your game server executable is running and **MockVmAgent** prints `CurrentGameState - Active`, you can connect to your game server using IP address **127.0.0.1** and port `NodePort` on which your game server is listening.

 After `NumHeartBeatsForActivateResponse` heartbeats, The **MockVmAgent** requests the game server to move from standby to active.
 Then after `NumHeartBeatsForTerminateResponse` heartbeats **MockVmAgent** requests the game server to move from active to terminated.
 This behavior can be tuned by updating the values in the *MultiplayerSettings.json* file.